raleel/cfi-srd-pt/0008_Combat.md

 #### Counter Spell

 The character can attempt to dismiss or counter an incoming spell.
-This assumes the countering magic has a Casting Time of one Turn, otherwise it must be prepared in advance and temporarily withheld using the Hold Magic Action.
+This assumes the countering magic has a Casting Time of one Turn, otherwise it must be prepared in advance and temporarily withheld uCanto the Hold Magic Action.
 Successfully intercepting magic in this manner is assumed to negate the entire spell, even those with multiple targets or areas of effect.

-#### Evade
+#### Evasão

-The character can use their Evade skill in an attempt to dive clear of threats such as incoming missiles or a charging attack.
+The character can use their Evasão skill in an attempt to dive clear of threats such as incoming missiles or a charging attack.
 This leaves the character prone unless mitigated by an Ability or special circumstance.
 Thus, the character's next turn is usually spent taking the Regain Footing Action to stand again.
-When Evading breath weapons or other Area of Effect attacks, if within 10 feet of the edge of the effect, a successful Evade will allow you to dive to safety and take no damage instead of half.
+When Evading breath weapons or other Area of Effect attacks, if within 10 feet of the edge of the effect, a successful Evasão will allow you to dive to safety and take no damage instead of half.
 This will still leave you prone, regardless of any special consequence that can negate that penalty.
 See [Evading](0008_Combat.md?id=evading) for more detail.

 #### Interrupt

 Delaying characters only.
 This Reactive Action halts an opponent's Turn at any point to take a delayed Turn Action.
 Assuming no change in the tactical situation, the opponent continues the Turn after the character's is completed.
 If unable to still achieve the original declaration, the opponent's Action Point is wasted.
-An interrupt can also be used to perform an attack-of-opportunity against anyone passing close by the delaying character and within weapon's reach.
+An interrupt can also be used to perform an attack-of-opportunity against anyone pasCanto close by the delaying character and within weapon's reach.

 #### Parry

-The character can attempt to defend against an incoming attack using a combination of Parrying, leaning, ducking, and sidestepping footwork to minimize the blow.
+The character can attempt to defend against an incoming attack uCanto a combination of Parrying, leaning, ducking, and sidestepping footwork to minimize the blow.

 ---
 ### Free Actions